Leody Taveras Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 10th in the league.

-- The Angels have a 4.25 team ERA that ranks 17th across all league pitching staffs.
+- The Angels have a 4.24 team ERA that ranks 17th across all MLB pitching staffs.

-- Angels pitchers combine to rank 15th in baseball in home runs allowed (72 total, 1.1 per game).
+- Angels pitchers combine to give up 73 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Anderson makes the start for the Angels, his 12th of the season.
-He is 3-1 with a 5.62 ERA and 38 strikeouts through 57 2/3 innings pitched.
+- Barria (2-2) gets the starting nod for the Angels in his fourth start of the season.
+He has a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.

-- His last appearance came on Wednesday against the Chicago Cubs, when the left-hander tossed five innings, surrendering four earned runs while giving up five hits.
+- The righty's most recent appearance came on Thursday against the Chicago Cubs, when he went five innings, surrendering two earned runs while giving up three hits.

-- The 33-year-old has an ERA of 5.62, with 5.9 strikeouts per nine innings, in 11 games this season.
-Opponents have a .284 batting average against him.
+- The 26-year-old has put up a 2.08 ERA and 8.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.